 Starlink began to establish satellite service to a select number of local homes and home-based businesses.
 Only a limited number of kits are available at this time.

 In May, BBSD contracted with Central Oregon Intergovernmental Council (COIC) to develop a Community Broadband Needs Assessment.
 The Assessment was completed in September.
 See below for more information about this project!

-Construction of the new AT&T 5G cell tower begins.
-The new tower will enable connection to the FirstNet Emergency Response Network.
-It will also improve cell coverage, making mobile hotspots another, more viable broadband option for Camp Sherman residents.
+Construction of the new AT&T 5G cell tower completed.
+The new tower enables connection to the FirstNet Emergency Response Network.
+It also improves cell coverage, making mobile hotspots another, more viable broadband option for Camp Sherman residents.

-The Jefferson County Broadband Assessment and Feasibility Study kicks off in April.
-Camp Sherman residents are encouraged to participate in the needs survey:
+The Jefferson County Broadband Assessment and Feasibility Study completed.

 *Additional details on past efforts and initiatives can be found on pages 22-23 of the BBSD Broadband Needs Assessment.